-Non-executive directors are not entitled to participate in the short term incentive scheme.
+Non-executive directors are not entitled to participate in the short-term incentive scheme.

-There were no short-term incentives awarded during the period as set out on page 30, to each of the directors, named executives, and key management personnel during the period.
+All short-term incentives awarded during the period are included in remuneration, as set out on page 29, and fully vested to each named executive and key management personnel during the period.